Skyyblaze/Atelier-Ryza-PS4-Switch-Button-Replacement/README.md

 7: Click on File --> Browse Texture Assets --> Injectable Textures

-8: A new folder will open, copy only either the Switch or PS4 textures into it, just the .dds files in the last folder
+8: A new folder will open, copy only either the Switch or PS4 textures into it, just the .dds files

 9: After that go back to Ryza, exit the game and SpecialK